-There is an internal dispute between two distinct shareholder groups of NADECOR which continues to exist as of the date of this document.
-The dispute pertains to many issues including the validity of the 2011 annual stockholders' meeting of NADECOR where the NADECOR majority shareholder group nominees were elected as the lawfully elected board of directors.
+There is an internal dispute between two distinct shareholder groups of NADECOR which continues to exist as of the date these financial statements were authorised for issue.
+The dispute pertains to many issues including the validity of the 2011 annual stockholders' meeting of NADECOR where the NADECOR majority shareholder group nominees were appointed as the lawfully elected board of directors.

-Several court actions were lodged by each side of the NADECOR shareholder groups during 2011 and 2012; on February 18, 2013, the Philippine Court of Appeals ruled that the board of directors elected during the August 15, 2011, meeting was validly elected; as a consequence, the directors nominated by the NADECOR majority shareholder group constituted a majority of the lawful board of NADECOR.
-The NADECOR minority shareholder group has filed an appeal with the Philippines Supreme Court.
-The Company's view, based on external legal counsel advice, is the likelihood of the NADECOR minority shareholder group successfully appealing is remote.
+Several court actions were lodged by each side of the NADECOR shareholder groups during 2011 and 2012.
+On February 18, 2013, the Philippine Court of Appeals ruled that the board of directors elected during the August 15, 2011 meeting was validly elected.
+As a consequence, the directors nominated by the NADECOR majority shareholder group constituted majority of the lawful board of NADECOR.
+The NADECOR minority shareholder group has filed an appeal with the Philippine Supreme Court.
+On March 9, 2016, the Philippine Supreme Court rendered its Decision dismissing the appeal and upholding the validity of the 2011 annual stockholders' meeting of NADECOR.
+A Motion of Reconsideration dated May 31, 2016 was lodged by the NADECOR minority shareholder group.
+The Company's view, based from external counsel's advice, it is highly unlikely that the Philippine Supreme Court will reverse itself when the appealed Decision is clear on its legal basis.

-However, in the unlikely event that the appeal to the Philippines Supreme Court in the Philippines is ultimately successful and the Court of Appeals ruling is reversed, the minority shareholder group could seek to challenge and rescind any or all contracts between the Company and NADECOR.
-Accordingly, as the Company views such rescission to be without legal basis, the Company may be forced to go to arbitration to defend its agreements, which would result in protracted delays.
-The Company's management believes the agreements protecting the Company's investment in the project would be upheld in arbitration; however, there can be no absolute assurance as to the ultimate arbitration results.
+However, in the highly improbable event that Philippine Supreme Court reverses itself, the minority shareholder group could seek to challenge and rescind any or all contracts between the Company and NADECOR.
+Accordingly, as the Company would view such rescission to be without legal basis, the Company may be forced to go to arbitration to defend its agreements, which would result in protracted delays.
+The Company's management believes the agreements protecting the Company's investment in the project would be upheld in arbitration; however, it cannot provide absolute assurance as to the ultimate arbitration results.